|

-When choosing an enterprise security solution for
+When choosing an enterprise security solution

-encompassing security suite from one vendor or
+all encompassing security suite from one vendor

-means using a number of different vendors?
+if it means using a number of different vendors?

 Security software tends to come in modules with

-each module protecting against a specific type of
+each module protecting against a specific type

-threat.
-Different types of Internet threats include:
+of threat.
+Different types of Internet threats

 - Viruses, worms, Trojans